The Transportation Program provides three transportation options for residents of Kewaunee County.

 - Non-Medical Transportation Shopping / Errand Service

 Call (920) 388-0626 to make arrangements for transportation.
-Leave a message on the machine with your name and phone number as well as the date, time and place of your appointment.
+Leave a message with your name and phone number as well as the date, time and place of your appointment.
 Call at least two business days before your scheduled appointment whenever possible.
+Rides are available Monday-Thursday from 8AM-3PM and Fridays from 8AM-1PM.
+Rides are not guaranteed.
+Ride availability is based on volunteer driver availability.